 - Scoop golf ball sized amounts of the mix, roll in damp hands and then flatten a little so that they are like little patties

 - If you make a little thumb indent into the rissole it will help it to bake flat

 - Optional roll the rissoles in breadcrumbs.. my kids love them rolled in panko bread crumbs

 - Place on a lined baking tray (preferably one with a little lip so that juices don't run everywhere while baking)

 - Bake in the hot oven (220 degrees Celsius) for 15 minutes

-The egg can be substituted for 1 Tbsp of chia seeds soaked in 2 Tbsp of water
+The egg can be substituted for 1 tablespoon of chia seeds soaked in 2 tablespoon of water